 Thankfully, modern technology can do away with all of that via HDMI-CEC.

-In this guide, I'll be explaining exactly what HDMI control is and how it works.
+This guide will explain in detail what HDMI control is and how it works.

 HDMI-CEC is a technology that allows you to control multiple devices in your home theater with a single remote.